Submitting a Proposal

 What to include in a new study submission:

-- Required: IRB training certificates for anyone directly involved with the research.
+- Required: HSR training certificates for anyone directly involved with the research.

-- If you are a student, and your research/thesis advisor plans to have direct access to the raw data, he/she will also need to complete IRB training.
+- If you are a student, your research/thesis advisor will also need to complete and provide documentation of HSR training.

 - Required: Consent form with the basic elements included in Word format.